jialiang/ygo-ocg-secret-rare/src/copy/copy.md

 This output is then blended with the content below using the Color Dodge blend mode.
 Color Dodge works like a highlighter.
 It brightens the bottom layer based on the top layer's values.
 If the top layer is black, the bottom layer stays the same.

+## Name and Hologram Layer

+The shininess of the Name and Hologram is created by applying a CSS mask on an element containing a white-to-transparent radial gradient.

+## Challenges

 On Safari 18.2 and earlier, 2 bugs were encountered:

 1. Blending with Color fails between elements on different composition layers.
 Since CSS transform promotes elements to their own composition layer, CPU-heavy background position changes were used for animations instead.
 [Bug report on Webkit Bugzilla](https://bugs.webkit.org/show_bug.cgi?id=196303).